Varicose veins do not always need treatment. If your varicose veins are not causing you discomfort, you may not need to have treatment.

 If endothermal ablation treatments and sclerotherapy are unsuitable for you, you'll usually be offered a surgical procedure called ligation and stripping to remove the affected veins.

-Varicose vein surgery is usually carried out under general anaesthetic, which means you will be unconscious during the procedure.
+Varicose vein surgery is usually carried out under general anaesthetic, which means you will be asleep during the procedure.

 You can usually go home the same day, but an overnight stay in hospital is sometimes necessary, particularly if you're having surgery on both legs.